BonnierNews/eslint-config/README.md

 - If you still have issues; try updating `npm` (if you use _nvm_ `nvm install-latest-npm`) & `prettier` as-well
 - Remove any 'eslint-disable-line no-unused-expressions' directives added because of chai assertions, they are not needed anymore (`eslint-plugin-chai-friendly` is used in test).
-- Remove any globals and special rules related to `mocha-cakes-2` in your `test/.eslintrc.json`, they already exist in `eslint-config-exp/test`.
+- Remove any globals and special rules related to `mocha-cakes-2` in your test configuration, they already exist in the `eslint-config-exp/test` and `eslint-config-exp/all` configs.

 Once you complete the steps above run the following: